-8.1.5 Summary of Observations
+8.1.5 Summary of Initial Observations

-Based on analysis of scorecard results, TVA makes the following observations about metric performance across the portfolios:
+Based on analysis of scorecard results to date, TVA made some preliminary observations about metric performance across the portfolios.
+Highlights of those observations are as follows:

 - The strategy that most leverages utility-scale resources is the most economic and has the lowest risk exposure (Strategy A). - The strategy that most leverages distributed resources has the highest Total Resource Cost (Strategy B). - The strategy that most leverages storage has the highest PVRR, driven by current projections for storage prices (Strategy D).